lightning-core/lightning/communications/high/AmikoPay_LinkMicroTransaction.md

 ###Lock:
 Attributes:
 * 'transactionID': string.
 The transaction ID (the hash of the commit token).
+* 'isPayerSide': boolean.
+True if this is the route from the payer to the meeting point, False if this is the route from the payee to the meeting point.
 * TBD: a payload attribute, with comments specific to the channel type.

 Next, a conversation consisting of zero or more 'ChannelMessage' messages